Virtual Clinic Videos

 When decals

-just won't do the job, you can't find them, or you can't get
+just won't do the job, you can't find them, or you can't get your

-very complicated, using your preferred graphic editing
+complicated, using your preferred graphic editing program, and

-store and on-line.
-The result is a durable brass stencil that
+The result is a durable brass stencil that can be used over and

-can be used over and over with your airbrush to paint logos on
+over with your airbrush to paint logos on a large number of cars,

-a large number of cars, engines and/or buildings.
-As an added
+engines and/or buildings.
+As an added bonus, the printed logo can

-bonus, the printed logo can be made to have the fuzzy look of
+be made to have the fuzzy look of sprayed-on lettering, as in the

 View Clinic